 In early 1994, the United States ended its economic embargo against Vietnam.

-In August 1995, relations between the United States and Vietnam began improving with both states upgrading their liaison offices to embassy status.
+In August 1995, relations between Vietnam and the United States began improving, with both states upgrading their liaison offices to embassy status.

 Since 1995, enrolment in higher education has grown tenfold to over 2.2 million with 84,000 lecturers and 419 institutions of higher education.

-In 1997, the Asian financial crisis caused an economic slowdown in Vietnam to 4–5% growth per year.
+In 1997, the Asian financial crisis caused an economic slowdown in Vietnam, reducing growth to 4–5% per year.

 In 1999, Vietnam's economy began to recover from the Asian financial crisis.

-In 2000, the non-governmental organisation (NGO) called Education for Nature – Vietnam was founded.
+In 2000, the non-governmental organization Education for Nature – Vietnam was founded to promote wildlife conservation.

 In 2001, the number of mopeds in Hanoi was 0.5 million.

-Data from 65 utility companies shows that only 12% of households in the area covered by them had access to the water network in 2002.
+In 2002, data from 65 utility companies shows that only 12% of households in the area covered by them had access to the water network in Vietnam.

 From 2003 to 2008, the amount of solid waste generated in urban areas of Vietnam increased by more than 200%.

-In 2003, the Vietnamese government ended VNPT's monopoly by issuing a decree.
+In 2003, the government officially ended VNPT's monopoly by issuing a decree.

-In 2004, the United States announced that Vietnam would be one of 15 states to receive funding as part of its global AIDS relief plan.
+In 2004, government subsidies covered about 15% of health care expenses in Vietnam.
+Also in 2004, the United States announced that Vietnam would receive funding as part of its global AIDS relief plan.

 In 2004, the Vietnamese government spent US$49.07 million on the preservation of biodiversity.

-In December 2005, Vietnam reopened its embassy in Islamabad.
+Vietnam reopened its embassy in Islamabad in December 2005.

 Between 2005 and 2014, the number of Vietnamese scientific publications recorded in Thomson Reuters' Web of Science increased at a rate well above the average for Southeast Asia.